top of page

 Luxor_3972-4.jpg

-Chapel no. 3 consisted of an inner hall, pronaos and sanctuary.
+Chapel no. 3 consisted of an inner hall, a pronaos and a sanctuary.
 The building had 2 phases.
-Benches, of which little survives, were set against the north and south walls of the hall, which had 2 columns axially placed.
-2 pillars joining screen walls defined the pronaos.
-A platform lay before the sanctuary inside the pronaos.
-In its first stage, it contained only 1 naos, which was vaulted.
-In its second phase, the sanctuary became tripartite, and had a flat ceiling.
+Benches, of which little remains, were placed against the north and south walls of the hall, which had 2 columns placed axially.
+The pronaos was delimited by 2 columns that joined the screen walls.
+Inside the pronaos there was a platform in front of the sanctuary.
+In its first phase it contained only 1 naos, which was vaulted.
+In the second phase, the sanctuary was divided into three parts and had a flat ceiling.

 Luxor_4012-6.jpg

-Chapel no. 4 had an outer and inner hall, pronaos and sanctuary, and was on a northwest-southeast axis.
-Little remains of the outer hall, which had a bench against its southern wall.
-2 piers set off the entrance to the inner hall and pronaos.
-The pronaos, into which the shrine projected, was of the same dimensions as the inner hall: 5.92 m wide x 2.31 m long.
-It was marked off from the latter area by 2 column bases joining partition walls.
-A platform, 58 cm high, projected from the shrine, which was set off by a whitewashed bench, now vanished.
+Chapel no. 4 had an outer and an inner hall, a pronaos and a sanctuary, and lay on a northwest-southeast axis.
+Little remains of the outer hall, which had a bench on its southern wall.
+2 pillars separated the entrance to the inner hall and the pronaos.
+The pronaos, into which the shrine projected, had the same dimensions as the inner hall: 5.92 m wide x 2.31 m long.
+It was separated from the latter area by 2 column bases that formed partitions.
+A platform of 58 cm in height protruded from the shrine and was separated from it by a whitewashed bench.
 The sanctuary consisted of a single naos faced with limestone.
-It had an arched door 108 cm high x 107 cm wide.
-The back wall of the niche was of gypsum-plastered brick.
-Traces of 2 squatting figures with upraised arms were found on either side of the doorway.
-Abutting the north wall of the chapel was another annexe containing an oven.
+It had an arched doorway measuring 108 cm high x 107 cm wide.
+The back wall of the niche was made of plastered brick.
+Traces of 2 squatting figures with raised arms were found on either side of the doorway.
+Adjacent to the northern wall of the chapel was another annex containing an oven.

 Luxor_4022-7.jpg